 One of the primary goals in Oregon's implementation of a BHP is to reduce churn and improve continuity of coverage for people who regularly enroll and disenroll in Medicaid.
-The above enrollment structure is critical to minimizing any mid-year coverage disruptions that could occur among people already enrolled in Marketplace plans and who do not actively choose to enroll in the BHP.
-This structure is further is necessary the Federally Facilitated Marketplace does not have the ability to automatically move someone off their Marketplace plan and into the BHP.
+The above enrollment structure was established to minimize mid-year coverage disruptions that could occur among people already enrolled in Marketplace plans and who do not actively choose to enroll in the BHP.
+This structure is further is necessary because the Federally Facilitated Marketplace does not have the ability to automatically move someone off their Marketplace plan and into the BHP.